 Introduction

-If a Samsung dryer runs but won’t heat, a failed heating element or a safety sensor in the heating circuit is a common cause.
-This guide shows how to open the dryer, test the heater and related sensors with a multimeter, replace the heating element, and reassemble the machine.
+If a Samsung dryer runs but won’t heat, a failed heating element or another safety component in the heater circuit is a common cause.
+This guide shows how to open the dryer, test the heating element and related sensors with a multimeter, replace the heating element, and reassemble the machine.
+Similar LG and Kenmore dryers may come apart in a comparable way, but always verify the exact procedure and parts for your model.

 What you need